- Sea Adventurer

 Mandatory Travel Insurance:

 Every effort will be made to ensure the program takes place, but due to weather conditions, flying in this region can be difficult and on rare occasions not possible.
 For this reason, we strongly recommend that all expedition travellers purchase a travel insurance policy including trip delay, cancellation and interruption insurance in case of weather.
-[For 2013 departure: In the unlikely event that the charter flight is unable to fly on day 2 due to weather delays, hotel accommodation in Punta Arenas will be provided.
-On day 3 should the charter flight not be able to take off by 1400hrs, the voyage will be officially cancelled.]
-[For 2015 departures: In the unlikely event that the charter flight is unable to fly on day 2 or day 3 due to weather delays, hotel accommodation in Punta Arenas will be provided.
+In the unlikely event that the charter flight is unable to fly on day 2 or day 3 due to weather delays, hotel accommodation in Punta Arenas will be provided.
 On day 4, should the charter flight not be able to take off by 1400hrs, the voyage will be officially cancelled.]
 Passengers will not be offered a refund by the shipping company in the event of trip cancellation, nor will they offer passengers compensation in the event of delay.
 The shipping company will make every effort to assist passengers with rebooking hotels or flights, but this will be at the cost of the passengers.
 Passengers on board the ship during a delay will remain on board with no additional cost until the time in which the charter flight is able to arrange transport.
 Passengers are advised to book changeable airlines tickets and have flexible travel arrangements upon disembarkation of the voyage in case delays arise.
 ExpeditionTrips will not be held responsible for any change/cancellations fees due to weather related delays or any other delays arising from force majeure.

-A group arrival transfer in Punta Arenas from the airport to hotel for passengers arriving on Day 1 of the program only; one night pre-expedition hotel (with dinner) in Punta Arenas; included lunch in Punta Arenas prior to boarding, or on the charter flight to Antarctica; charter flight from Punta Arenas to Antarctica and from Antarctica to Punta Arenas; group transfers between the hotel and airport in conjunction with the charter flight to/from Antarctica; one night post-expedition hotel (with breakfast) in Punta Arenas; shipboard accommodation with daily housekeeping; all breakfasts, lunches and dinners on board throughout your voyage.
+A group arrival transfer in Punta Arenas from the airport to hotel for passengers who arrive on Day 1 of the program or one day prior only; one night pre-expedition hotel in Punta Arenas; included lunch in Punta Arenas prior to boarding, or on the charter flight to Antarctica; charter flight from Punta Arenas to Antarctica and from Antarctica to Punta Arenas; group transfers between the hotel and airport in conjunction with the charter flight to/from Antarctica; one night post-expedition hotel (with breakfast) in Punta Arenas; shipboard accommodation with daily housekeeping; all breakfasts, lunches and dinners on board throughout your voyage.
 (Please inform of any dietary requirements as far in advance as possible.
-Unfortunately, the ships’ galleys cannot prepare kosher meals.); all shore landings per the daily program; leadership throughout the voyage by experienced Expedition Leader, including shore landings and other activities; all Zodiac transfers and cruising per the daily program; formal and informal presentations by Expedition Team and guest speakers as scheduled; Photographic Journal on DVD, documenting the voyage; a pair of waterproof expedition boots on loan for shore landings; an official parka to keep; coffee, tea and cocoa available around the clock; hair dryer and bathrobes in every cabin; comprehensive pre-departure materials, including a map and an informative Antarctic Reader; all miscellaneous service taxes and port charges throughout the program; all luggage handling aboard ship; Emergency Evacuation Insurance for all passengers to a maximum benefit of USD $100,000 per person*.
+Unfortunately, the ships’ galleys cannot prepare kosher meals.); all shore landings per the daily program; leadership throughout the voyage by experienced Expedition Leader, including shore landings and other activities; all Zodiac transfers and cruising per the daily program; formal and informal presentations by Expedition Team and guest speakers as scheduled; Photographic Journal on DVD, documenting the voyage; a pair of waterproof expedition boots on loan for shore landings; an official parka to keep; coffee, tea and cocoa available around the clock; hair dryer and bathrobes in every cabin; comprehensive pre-departure materials, including a map and an informative Antarctic Reader; all miscellaneous service taxes and port charges throughout the program; all luggage handling aboard ship; Emergency Evacuation Insurance for all passengers to a maximum benefit of $100,000 per person*.
+Subject to change without notice.

 Any airfare except the charter flights mentioned as included; passport and visa expenses; government arrival and departure taxes, Argentina's Reciprocity Fee; any meals ashore with the exception of breakfast at the host hotel before embarkation; alcoholic and non-alcoholic beverages; cancellation and medical travel insurance; excess baggage charges; laundry, and other personal charges; telecommunications charges; voluntary gratuity at the end of the voyage for shipboard staff and crew; supplements for adventure options; fuel surcharge may apply.